mesosphere/d2iq-engineering-blog/content/posts/etcd-performance-benchmarking/index.md

 ## etcd
 [etcd](https://github.com/etcd-io/etcd)(pronounced et-see-dee) is the primary datastore of Kubernetes.
 It is a critical component that stores all Kubernetes resources in a cluster, therefore it is very important that etcd operations are performed at an ideal speed.
 Having an etcd instance with poor performance is a clear indicator that your customer's experience is significantly being impacted.

-If you see following statements in your etcd server logs, it is important to not ignore them
+If you see the following or similar messages in your etcd server logs, it is important that you do not ignore them:

 >  etcdserver: read-only range request … took too long (xxxx) to execute